47chapters/letsgo/docs/tutorials/setting-up-payments-with-stripe.md

 ## Setting up payments with Stripe

 In this tutorial, you will integrate with Stripe to automate subscription payments in your app.
 You will define your subscription-based pricing plans and set up corresponding Stripe products and prices.
-At the end of this tutorial, users of you app will be able to sign up to a specific subscription directly from your pricing page, switch between pricing plans after signup, and update their payment methods.
+At the end of this tutorial, users of your app will be able to sign up for a specific subscription directly from your pricing page, switch between pricing plans after signup, and update their payment methods.

 <img width="1312" alt="image" src="https://github.com/tjanczuk/letsgo/assets/822369/d33b7ef3-92fc-4c07-bb36-9f75a432df4f">